 1. Invite the parents to schedule a time to meet.
 This way families do not feel like it is mandated that they invite you into their home.
 Also, offer an alternative meeting place (like a public restaurant or park) for families to have an option to meet with you somewhere else.

 2. Make sure that you schedule the home visits for short bursts of time (15-20 minutes each) so that families feel like they can share with you, but also realize you have a schedule to keep.

 3. Make sure you ALWAYS have a partner that visits with you.
 Also make sure the school and/or other officials know your schedule.
 It is a great idea to check in every so often with the school.

 4. Be prepared with a few questions that can lead families to discuss information that you would like to know - but the most important thing during this visit is to just LISTEN.
 Take time to really hear what the families are sharing with you.
 This is not a time to tell the families what you and your classroom is all about.
 It is a time for the family to let you know about them and share their child with you.
 It may also be a good idea to take paperwork that you would like to have them complete and leave it with them to return to you on the first day of school.

 5. Be an advocate within your school.
 Invite other teachers to join in the process.
 It may take a while, but soon others will see the benefits and how well you have established relationships with students and parents.
 Hopefully it will become a tradition for your school and then the whole community benefits!

-If you enjoyed this bright idea, please consider joining me on Facebook for more great ideas!
+If you liked this idea, please consider following me on Facebook, Pinterest, or TPT.